Real-Time Dynamics in Two Dimensions with Tensor Network States via Time-Dependent Variational Monte Carlo: Conclusion

-In this work we have shown that projected entangled pair states, when combined with time-dependent variational Monte Carlo, provide a stable and efficient framework for simulating real-time dynamics in two-dimensional quantum many-body systems.
+In this work we have shown that projected entangled pair states, when combined with time-dependent variational Monte Carlo, provide a stable and efficient framework for simulating real-time low-energy dynamics in two-dimensional quantum many-body systems.
 The key technical insight is that the ill-conditioning traditionally associated with PEPS---stemming from gauge redundancy---can be removed analytically in closed form.
-Once gauge directions are eliminated, the SR equation can be solved efficiently with high numerical stability over long evolution times.
+Once gauge directions are eliminated, the TDVP equation can be solved efficiently with high numerical stability over long evolution times.
 This stability, together with the locality and single-layer contraction structure of PEPS within VMC, makes PEPS--tVMC a powerful classical method for studying low-energy dynamics in 2D.

 The examples explored in Sec.~\ref{sec:results} demonstrate the breadth of physical phenomena accessible with this approach.
 These results establish PEPS--tVMC as a general-purpose tool for simulating elementary excitations, transport phenomena, and real-time response in a wide range of quantum systems with realistic computational resources.
 The improvements developed here apply equally to ground-state PEPS--VMC calculations \cite{liu2022gapless,liu2022emergence,liu2024quantum,liu2025hubbard}.
-Extensions to excited states, finite temperature \cite{zhang2025scalable}, and open quantum systems are also promising avenues.
-In the case of finite temperature, if purification-based ansatz is used, the small-$o$ trick can save the memory cost by a factor of 16 for spinful fermions.

 An important conceptual question concerns the regime of validity of PEPS for real-time dynamics.
 While PEPS cannot represent volume-law states, our results indicate that for local quenches and low-energy excitations the entanglement growth remains compatible with PEPS bond dimensions accessible on current hardware.
 A more systematic understanding of entanglement-light-cone structure in 2D local quenches, and of the interplay between PEPS bond dimension and dynamical fidelity, would provide valuable theoretical guidance.
 In addition, studying late-time thermalization or hydrodynamic transport within PEPS--tVMC may reveal whether approximate area-law manifolds can capture emergent long-wavelength physics even when the exact state exhibits extensive entanglement.